Gonzanamá: Population

-Most of the people dedicated their lives to the agriculture of tomatoes, sugar cane and other products.
-Cattle raising is another way to survive for the inhabitants of Gonzanamá, especially in the area of Colca.
+Most of the people dedicated their lives to agriculture, producing tomatoes, sugar cane and other products.
+Cattle is another agricultural product, especially in the area of Colca.
 Timber production is very high and one of the most popular trees is the pine.
 Hand craftsmanship is also practiced.
 The native language is Spanish.

 Climate

 Gonzanamá has a subtropical highland climate (Köppen: Cwb).
-The light showers and small storms are very common.
+Light showers and small storms are very common.

-Gonzanamá was devastated by an earthquake on the last century, which also toppled the principal church of the town.
+Gonzanamá was devastated by an earthquake in the last century, which also toppled the principal church of the town.